LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 # Publishing content from internal database to TREP

 Database is/was a central entity in many legacy systems.
 Applications were built and maintained around database capabilities, resulting in accumulation of high quality and rare information in the database.
 With the advent of newer technologies, which have moved from database centric to message oriented architecture, often times there is a need for an adapter which can extract the information from database and provide it on a bus.
 This article will briefly discuss various mechanisms to do such a thing.
-In this article we will discuss techniques which can be used to extract data from a table, and develop a minimal OMM publisher using Thomson Reuters Elektron Message API to publish this extracted data to TREP infrastructure.
+In this article we will discuss techniques which can be used to extract data from a table, and develop a minimal OMM publisher using Refinitiv Realtime API to publish this extracted data to TREP infrastructure.
 The sample code provided with this article is specifically for MySQL database, but can be extended to any other database and complex schema's.
 While a simple usage scenario is discussed in this article, an application developer should also consider possibilities - such as when database information is published, but the transaction rolls back, making the just published information incorrect.

-Thomson Reuters also provides a product called Database Publishing System (DPS), which is a tightly integrated component of the Thomson Reuters Enterprise Platform for Real-Time that publishes information stored inside relational databases or flat files, in CSV and XML formats, and makes it available to any data consuming application.
+Refinitiv also provides a product called Database Publishing System (DPS), which is a tightly integrated component of the Refinitiv Realtime Market Data System that publishes information stored inside relational databases or flat files, in CSV and XML formats, and makes it available to any data consuming application.

 ### Prerequisites
-Article assumes knowledge of [TREP](#glossary) infrastructure and access to an [ADS](#glossary) with publishing entitlements.
+Article assumes knowledge of [MDS](#glossary) infrastructure and access to an [ADS](#glossary) with publishing entitlements.
 Reader is assumed to have basic knowledge of database concepts like Schemas, Tables, Triggers etc. A database with administrator privileges is required to test the example.
 The sample code presented uses SQL and Java language.
-Familiarity and access to [EMA API](#glossary) toolkit and MySQL database is required.
+Familiarity and access to [RTSDK API](#glossary) toolkit and MySQL database is required.

 ### Methodologies
 The fundamental issue with publishing database contents is how to extract that data in the first place.
-Once extracted, it is easy to publish this data using Thomson Reuters API's and there are numerous publishing examples demonstrating that.
+Once extracted, it is easy to publish this data using Refinitiv  API's and there are numerous publishing examples demonstrating that.
 Unlike SQL, the data extraction process and techniques are not standardized across different database providers.
 There are a few ways in which this can be accomplished and there is no single best technique, or one which can be used with every database provider.
 The desired technique which developer may end up using, will depend upon database in question, ability to access and/or modify the database schema etc. Common techniques to achieve this are:

 1. Periodic polling of database table
 2. Polling and updating the database table